-LIMITATION OF LIABILITY The school makes no guarantee that the functions or the services provided by or through the KIPP PHILADELPHIA PUBLIC SCHOOLS' Network system will be errorfree or without defect.
+LIMITATION OF LIABILITY The school makes no guarantee that the functions or the services provided by or through the KIPP PHILADELPHIA PUBLIC SCHOOLS' Network system will be error-free or without defect.
 KIPP PHILADELPHIA PUBLIC SCHOOLS will not be responsible for any damage you may suffer, including but not limited to, loss of data or interruptions of service.
 KIPP PHILADELPHIA PUBLIC SCHOOLS are not responsible for the accuracy or quality of the information obtained through or stored on the system.
 The school will not be responsible for financial obligations arising through the unauthorized use of the system.
 Your parents can be held financially responsible for any harm to the system as a result of intentional misuse.

-The Legal and Educational Analysis of Internet Use policy upon which this model policy is based is available on the web site: URL: http://netizen.uoregon.edu.
+The Legal and Educational Analysis of Internet Use policy upon which this model policy is based is on the work done by the University of Oregon.